FlowFuse/handbook/company/communication.md

 ### General guidance

 Each meeting should have an agenda.
 This allows potential participants to prepare and decide whether attendance is required.
-Any partipant can add items to the agenda, please prefix your item with your name or initials to communcate who's going to talk and lead the discussion.
+Any participant can add items to the agenda, please prefix your item with your name or initials to communicate who's going to talk and lead the discussion.
 Adding new items to the agenda while the meeting is started is good practise and can be leveraged to keep the currently discussed item focussed and on-rails.